Becoming a GP teacher at Imperial College

 Support and training for GP teachers

 We run a series of practical and interactive courses for GP teachers throughout the year.
-If you are interested in either of these courses please contact Nadine Engineer.
+If you are interested in any of these courses please contact Nadine Engineer.